 - Lack of connection

-In this PACT blog post, I wrote on the importance of primacy for partners with blended families.
+- In this PACT blog post, I write on the importance of partner primacy in blended families.

 Below are unsolicited testimonials that clients have taken the time to write.

 “If you are looking for a marriage therapist, or just wanting a tune-up, I highly recommend Jason.
 We have seen other therapists before and none of them are as skilled as he is.
 His exercises he had us do, and his ability to get to the heart of issues is amazing.
 We didn’t get lost in the weeds.
 I wish we would have found him years ago!
 We are so grateful to have found him now and for the future.”

 “Jason – you were incredible!
 Thanks for an extremely productive visit.”

 “Jason is highly trained in cutting-edge methods to guide couples who are struggling to keep their relationship together.
 Both of us were equally comfortable with his ability to listen to each of us with sensitivity.
 We were fortunate to find him at just the right time.”